hasura/ndc-typescript-deno/README.md

 Top level exported function definitions with `pure` tag will be made available as functions, and others as procedures, which will become queries and mutations respectively.

+Return types should be inferred.

+Parameters should be inferred and named after their input parameter names.

+Simple scalar, array, and object types should be supported.

 ## Deployment for Hasura Users